Beowulf and Archetypal Evil

 The civilized answer is rather straightforwardly presented in the film.
 Though evil may be scary, there is a remedy, it can be redeemed.
 If only we can bring ourselves to be nice to supposed monsters, if we make the effort and come to understand their point of view, we are likely to discover they mean no harm, because they may well be simply wonderful people.
 The message of the film is a good news message of the cheerful kind that is to be found in the gospels: evil does not have to exist, you can make it go away.
 In the end evil is just a matter of misunderstanding, social injustice and projection; as soon as we manage to see through these mechanisms, evil will disappear and paradise begin.
 Hallelujah.

 The mythical story is richer and far more ominous.
-First of all, the original Beowulf is cyclical in structure.
-It starts and ends with the obsequies for a deceased hero-king, king Scyld and king Beowulf respectively.
+First of all, the original Beowulf is cyclical in structure.3 It starts and ends with the obsequies for a deceased hero-king, king Scyld and king Beowulf respectively.
 In both cases there is joy over the glorious deeds that have been done, but sorrow because all this has now come to an end.
 Apart from being sad about Beowulf’s death, the Geats also realize that the loss of their protector may get them involved in an involuntary war.
 In other words, the original story does not exactly have a happy ending.
 Besides, in the many sub-stories that the poem contains, we also read about other kings and heroes, and not only about their successes, but first and foremost about how they all meet their fate.
 As James Campbell observes: “All the kings and kingdoms mentioned in the poem ultimately come to grief, and the poet is at pains to remind his audience of this.
 The world he describes is an unstable one” (Campbell 1991 , p.
 54.).
 Indeed it is, but is our own world that different?
 Is not our own world unstable as well?
 Isn’t the human condition fundamentally unstable?

 A feeling that is very typical of mythology, but unlike anything that we in our contemporary Western world view tend to believe, is that the mere fact of human achievement is enough to provoke evil.
-Naturally, in the pictorial language of mythology, when evil is summoned it appears mostly in the form of angry or jealous gods, goddesses, demons or other supernatural beings.
+Naturally, in the pictorial language of mythology, when evil is summoned it appears mostly in the form of angry or jealous gods, goddesses, demons or other supernatural beings, such as the Grendel figure.
 In psychological terms we might say that any conscious effort to do something particularly well is bound to have its downside.
 Conscious decisions tend to disturb the balance in the psyche and may therefore elicit uncalled-for reactions from the unconscious.
 Especially if one tries very hard to accomplish something these unconscious reactions may be rather nasty and can actually spoil the party.

 From a modern point of view there is absolutely nothing wrong with king Hroðgar.
 Quite the contrary, he is brave and generous and thoroughly civilized.
 He has the best of intentions, treats everyone with respect and is clearly full of wisdom.
 Not for nothing does the text call him “blameless in everything” (line 1885, translation by Howell Chickering).
 You feel for him when you read what calamities happen to him for twelve long years, because he really does not deserve it.
 He is a more than decent chap, really the most civilized person one can imagine.